KoanOps/ML/README.md

 </ul>

 <h3>Configuration</h3>
-This model backtesting script uses price data from a CSV file located at data.csv.
+This model backtesting script uses price data from a CSV file located at <code>data.csv</code>.
 This file should be placed in the same directory as the script.
 You may update the price data using raw data from price charts.

 <h3>Usage</h3>